mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 ![](/assets/jpg/challenge-roth-solarerberg-977x550.jpeg)

 At the end of a chute is a wall of humans; to my left, a DJ adds to the party.
-Just as I enter crowd, the intro of Van Halen's  _"Jump"_ begins, as if on cue, as if the DJ picked that song just for me.
-When this song was released, I played my copy of that album until the vinyl wore out.
-1984.
+As I enter crowd, as if on cue, as if the DJ picked a song just for me, the intro of Van Halen's _"Jump"_ begins.

-I rode a BMX like my hair was on fire back in those pre-teen years.
+It was 1984 when this song was released, I played my copy of that album until the vinyl wore out.
+In those pre-teen years, I rode my BMX like my hair was on fire.

-In an instant, I was _that kid_ again.
+In an instant, I am _that kid_ again.

 From _Morlach_ back into _Hilpostein_, the road is fast and there is a bit of a tailwind. _Carina_ is waiting on the